MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 #### Copy proxy root CA certificate to the container

-From your virtual machine, copy the CA certificate to the Cloud App Security container.
+From your virtual machine, copy the CA certificate to the Defender for Cloud Apps container.
 In the following example, the container is named *Ubuntu-LogCollector* and the CA certificate is named *Proxy-CA.crt*.
 Run the command on the Ubuntu host.
 It copies the certificate to a folder in the running container:

 ```bash